oroinc/platform/UPGRADE-1.8.md

 ####FormBundle
  - `Oro\Bundle\FormBundle\Form\Extension\RandomIdExtension` by default adds unique suffix to id attribute of each form type
- - `Oro\Bundle\FormBundle\Model\UpdateHandler` triggers events that can be used to modify data and interrupt processing
+ - `Oro\Bundle\FormBundle\Model\UpdateHandler` triggers events that can be used to modify data and interrupt processing, also this handler has new constructor argument used to inject EventDispatcher

 ####SyncBundle
 Removed parameters `websocket_host` and `websocket_port` from `parameters.yml`.
 Instead the following websocket configuration is used: